zhouyuyann/easybook/README.md

 # easybook
+React-GraphQL-SpringBoot-PostgreSQL.
-React-GraphQL-SpringBoot.
-A event schedule application from scratch
+A event schedule application from scratch.